Wall-Go/WallGoMatrix/README.md

 **WallGoMatrix** can be run via the [Wolfram Engine](https://www.wolfram.com/engine/).
 The Wolfram Engine is essentially the core computational engine of Wolfram Mathematica, and it can be used to run scripts, including those written in the Wolfram Language, without requiring a full Mathematica installation.
+As an example one can run:

+    wolframscript -file examples/qcd.m

 ## License